ghostdragon8579/Dungeon_Gambit_v1/README.md

 # Dungeon_Gambit_v1
-A dungeon crawler game that I am currently making
+A dungeon crawler that I am currently making.
+It is based off of an old game called Angband and I am trying to recreate it's magic with this game.

 # Program Upgrades:
 - [x] Create repository folders